diego-80/aliss/README.md

 "aliss.py," and the template images (either yours or the provided ones) should all be in the same directory.
 Also in this directory should be a subdirectory containing input images.
-Specify this subdirectory and an output one from the command line in the order "input output," write them directly into the code in main(), or simply name the respective subdirectories "input" and "output" and the code's defaults will kick in.
-If the output subdirectory already exists, output images will be placed there, otherwise ALISS will create a subdirectory with the specified name and place output images there.
+Specify the input directory from the command line, hard-code it in main(), or simply name it "input" and ALISS's defaults will kick in.
+You can also optionally specify an output directory (either an existing one or one for ALISS to create) in the same ways.
+If you specify an input but not an output from the command line, ALISS will automatically create a subdirectory with the name of the input and "\_output" appended.
+If giving both input and output from the command line, do so in that order.

 The final score based on one image per round will be printed to the console.
 A long-term tracking system which will cooperate with ALISS to aggregate scores